 God’s presence and blessing did not go unnoticed.
 In addition to success, God granted Joseph favor in Potiphar’s eyes.
 So Potiphar made Joseph the steward of everything he had.
 There was almost nothing Joseph didn’t manage for Potiphar.
 And the blessing from God that Joseph carried extended over the entirety of Potiphar’s estate.

-The Lord continued to bless Joseph, even in the most unlikely and unpleasant places, and God continued to be with him.
+The Lord continued to bless Joseph, even in the most unlikely and unpleasant places, and the book of Genesis carefully reminds us that God continued to be with him.
 Joseph faithfully stewarded every opportunity until he was running the affairs of the most powerful country in the world.

 God raised Joseph from the bottom of a pit to stewardship of a nation, and Joseph was faithful.